Biloxi Lighthouse Park

 Biloxi is home to a plethora of historical monuments.
 The Biloxi Lighthouse Park acts as a beacon of the area’s heritage and history.
 Adjacent to the Mississippi Sound on Beach Boulevard in the heart of Biloxi, the centerpiece of this park is the historic lighthouse.

 The 64-foot-tall lighthouse took a beating from multiple weather events over the years.
 In 2005, Hurricane Katrina made a big impact after much of the structure was damaged by the winds, which toppled many bricks that lined the interior of the cast iron tower.
-The storm’s winds also broke many of the windows in the light cupola and destroyed the structure’s electrical system.
-The lighthouse re-opened in March of 2010 as a symbol of the area’s resilience and resolve during the post-Katrina era.6
+The storm’s winds also broke many of the windows in the light cupola and destroyed the electrical system.
+The lighthouse reopened in March 2010 as a symbol of the area’s resilience during the post-Katrina era.